-The new European payments law, known as the second Payment Services Directive or PSD2, has introduced major changes that significantly impact multi-sided platforms, or marketplace businesses, in Europe.
+The new European payments law, known as the second Payment Services Directive or PSD2, has introduced major changes that significantly affect multi-sided platforms, or marketplace businesses, in Europe.
 Many of these businesses can now no longer rely on an exemption from licensing that they availed of previously.

 In a typical marketplace setup, where a platform acts as an intermediary for both buyers and sellers without itself selling the product or service, the platform can no longer receive payments that are owed by buyers to sellers.
-If it does, it will have to obtain a payments license from a regulator and become a regulated business.
+If it does, it will have to obtain a payments licence from a regulator and become a regulated business.
 Stripe Connect offers such platforms an alternative: Platforms that use Stripe Connect do not receive payments owed by buyers to sellers and, instead of having to become a licensed provider of regulated payment services, they can concentrate on growing their marketplace businesses.
 For more on the regulatory changes under PSD2, take a look at our guide below.

 Multi-sided platforms, or marketplace businesses, are among the most exciting internet businesses, transforming how we buy and sell today.
 From on-demand services to B2B platforms, crowdfunding to the sharing economy, and e-commerce to booking platforms, marketplace businesses are unlocking access to global customer bases, broadening consumer choice, and enabling sellers to scale their businesses far beyond what was possible before.
 Stripe supports many of these platforms on Stripe Connect, a uniquely compliant product for platform payments.